-Speak slowly, avoid 'um' and 'like', and use examples.
+Speak slowly, avoid 'um' and 'like', and use examples to support your resume.
 Remember, at its most basic form, interviews are a conversation.

 Be prepared.
 Have extra copies of your resume, notify your references, update your LinkedIn.
-Come with examples and stories that not only tell the employer you are good at something or have experience but also show them exactly what you have done!
+Come with examples and stories that not only tell the employer you are good at something or have experience but also show them what you have achieved!